Judge: Condemned inmate will die, but state cannot kill him in a cruel or unusual manner

 Trending News

-Hoffman had also claimed that, as a Buddhist who practices meditative breathing, requiring him to take in nitrogen instead of normal air as he died would violate his religious rights.
+In addition to his fears of a cruel death, Hoffman had claimed that, as a Buddhist who practices meditative breathing, requiring him to take in nitrogen instead of normal air as he died would violate his religious rights.
 Dick said it wouldn't.

-"There is no substantial burden to his exercise of rhythmic breathing," she wrote, noting that two clerics cited no religious text or instruction by the historical Buddha to back up their claim that normal, breathable air was required as part of a religious rite.
+"There is no substantial burden to his exercise of rhythmic breathing," she wrote, saying witnesses offered no proof that a Buddhist religious rite would be violated.

 Alabama has killed four inmates by nitrogen hypoxia.
-Dick cited media accounts from those executions, along with observations from a medical doctor who served as an inmate's spiritual adviser, to note that Hoffman might have a valid claim about the nature of hypoxia.
+Dick paid particular attention to a witness who was both an inmate's spiritual adviser and a medical doctor.

 "We don't see people jerking around like that while they're dying normally," the doctor/spiritual adviser said after one of the Alabama deaths.
 "His face was twisted, and he looked like he was suffering."

-Two expert doctors who testified at the Baton Rouge hearing — one for each side — said nitrogen hypoxia wouldn't cause physical pain.
+Two expert doctors who testified at the Baton Rouge hearing — one for each side — agreed that nitrogen hypoxia wouldn't cause physical pain.
 One doctor said it would cause "emotional terror" and the other said the oxygen deprivation would trigger an instinctual response.

 "He also agreed that if your brain is telling you to breathe and your mind knows breathing will kill you, this creates 'severe emotional suffering," Dick wrote. "... the inability to quiet the primal urge to breathe is severe emotional suffering."

-Because of human nature and instinct, it could take three to five minutes for an inmate to lose consciousness, the experts agreed.

-"In order to minimize the time to unconsciousness, and thus the duration of suffering, the condemned must cooperate in his own execution," the judge wrote.
+While the state said inmates would be unconscious within 40 seconds, it was likely that the condemned would struggle and be conscious for 3-5 minutes.
 Citing an Alabama federal court, she said that the longer an inmate remains conscious while breathing in nitrogen, "the more likely it becomes that the Eighth Amendment may be violated."

 Dick said that since many pharmaceutical companies will not let states use their products in executions, Hoffman shouldn't expect that Louisiana could kill him that way.